masonmedia-projects/oakwood-guitar-school/src/markdown-pages/why_OGS?.md

 ---
 ## **Lesson Length**
 ---
-Lessons are offered at $40 for one hour, $31 for 45-minutes, and $22 for 30-minutes.
+Lessons are **Oakwood Guitar School** are offered at $60 for one hour, and $31 for 30-minutes.
 Group and ensemble lessons can also be arranged upon request.
+Please see our [**Rates & Policies**](/rates-policies "Oakwood Guitar School Rates and Policies") page for details and more information.

 ---
 ## **Ages**
 ---
 Children and adults of all levels and abilities are welcome!
 Students younger than 8 years might not be ready for learning guitar yet.
-It is best for us to meet your child in order to make a decision.
-Regardless of age, your first lesson is a no-cost, risk free trial.
+It is best for us to meet your child in order to make a decision. **Regardless of age, your first lesson is a no-cost, risk free trial.**

 ---
 ## **Live Music**